 Mr. Griffith has been a member of the National Association for Court Management (NACM) since 1998 and serves on NACM’s Ethics and Publications Committees.
 He also chairs the NACM Finance and Planning Committees, and the National Agenda Subcommittee.

-Vicky Carlson is the Court Administrator in Carver County, Minnesota, First Judicial District, a position she has held since 2007.
+Vicky Carlson is the Court Administrator in Scott County, Minnesota, First Judicial District, a position she has held since 2015.
 She is responsible for all operations of the court including criminal, jury, family, civil, juvenile, traffic, and probate.
-Prior to her service in Carver County, she served for 22 years in Dakota County District Court in various roles, including Court Administrative Manager, where she managed the collections and accounting divisions as well as special projects and technology implementations.
+Prior to her service in Scott County, she served for seven years as the Court Administrator in Carver County, Minnesota.
+She has served in numerous roles in her career throughout the Minnesota Judicial Branch.

-Ms. Carlson is president of the Minnesota Association for Court Management (MACM) 2012-2014.
+Ms. Carlson is past president of the Minnesota Association for Court Management (MACM).
 MACM is an organization committed to the enrichment of its members through professional growth and development opportunities, promoting advancements and innovation in court administration, and partnering with other professionals working to improve the justice system in Minnesota.

 Ms. Carlson attended Metro State University and holds a Bachelor’s Degree in Public Administration.
 She is a Fellow of the National Center for State Courts, Institute for Court Management (2011).
 Ms. Carlson was elected to the National Association for Court Management (NACM) Board in 2011 as the General Jurisdiction Director.
 She was elected to the Secretary/Treasurer position in 2014.
 She previously served as the Membership Committee chair 2013-2014 and currently serves on the Membership, Conference Development, Finance, and various other committees.